6 Latihan Kardio untuk Ibu Hamil Tanpa Risiko Berlebihan

-Pregnant women often worry about safe physical activity during pregnancy.
-However, appropriate exercise can provide numerous benefits for both mother and fetus.
+Pregnant women are often concerned about safe physical activity during pregnancy.
+However, appropriate exercise can actually provide many benefits, both for the mother and the fetus.

-One type of exercise that is highly recommended is cardio.
+One highly recommended type of exercise is cardio.
 Cardio can help maintain heart health, increase stamina, and reduce the risk of complications during pregnancy.
 However, not all cardio exercises are safe for pregnant women.

-Cardio exercise is a type of exercise that increases your heart rate and helps improve blood flow throughout the body.
-This type of exercise generally involves repetitive movements and focuses on large muscles, such as the legs and arms.
+Cardio exercise is a type of exercise that increases heart rate and helps improve blood flow throughout the body.
+This exercise generally involves repetitive movements and focuses on large muscles, such as the legs and arms.

-Examples of cardio exercises include walking, swimming, cycling, and aerobics.
-For pregnant women, low-impact cardio exercises are recommended to prevent injury and ensure the safety of the fetus.
+Examples of cardio exercise include walking, swimming, cycling, and aerobics.
+For pregnant women, recommended cardio exercises are those with low impact, to avoid injury and ensure fetal safety.

 Benefits of Cardio Exercise for Pregnant Women